cloudfoundry/bosh-cli/docs/uaa.md

           iconUrl: 'http://link.to/icon.jpg'

 ### Notes

-* uaa.nginx_port must be 443 due to tomcat redirect which ignores forwarded port
+* uaa.nginx_port must be 443 due to Tomcat redirect which ignores forwarded port